kavli-ntnu/dj-docs/docs/ephys/naming_conventions.rst

 When trying to come up with a name, consider the following:

-- You are not the only user of the pipeline - try not to "monopolise" common words, phrase, conventions that everyone might need
+- Names are often used for uniqueness, and you are not the only user of the pipeline - try not to "monopolise" common words, phrase, conventions that everyone might need

 - Likewise, try not to identify specific things as yours that are not necessarily unique to you - For example, numerous people might use an identical 1m arena, and so rather than "claim" a 1m arena entry as your own, make it non-user-specific.